Aluzion/starbase-hercules/README.md

 ![Modular Cargo System](/assets/hercules-back.png)

-==Still in development==
+> **Still in development**

 | [![Cargo LOS](/assets/hercules-cargo.thumb.png)](/assets/hercules-cargo.png) | [![Cargo LOS](/assets/hercules-cargo-1.thumb.png)](/assets/hercules-cargo-1.png) | [![Cargo LOS](/assets/hercules-cargo-2.thumb.png)](/assets/hercules-cargo-2.png) | [![Cargo LOS](/assets/hercules-weld-beams.thumb.png)](/assets/hercules-weld-beams.png) |
 | :-: | :-: | :-: | :-: |
 | Figure 1 | Figure 2 | Figure 3 | Figure 4 |

-The cargo docking system will automatically "dock" a compatible cargo module up to 100m away.
+The cargo docking system will automatically "dock" a compatible cargo module up to 100m away ([Figure 1](/assets/hercules-cargo.png)).
 The heavier a cargo module is, the longer it takes to dock/undock.
 Once a cargo module is docked it has the option to connect to the ships cable and pipe network, or it can run a separate independant network.

+When the docking routine is enabled the rear facing tractor beam will use a straight LOS to "lock" on to a cargo module up to 100m away ([Figure 3](/assets/hercules-cargo-2.png)).
+The ship should be oriented to point towards the cargo module using the flight controls in the rear seat ([Figure 2](/assets/hercules-cargo-1.png)).

+Once the cargo is docked, it can be towed by either using the cargo lock-beams, or welded to the ship on both sides ([Figure 4](/assets/hercules-weld-beams.png)).
+The cargo lock-beams (`CLock`) can be used to manually release the cargo while in flight, but with heavy cargo modules this may consume more power than the ship is able to generate, unless the cargo module is able to assist with its own power generation.

+> **Note**: The ship strength rating will be greatly reduced while towing an unwelded cargo module with only the cargo lock-beams.
+This introduces different forces on the ship and the cargo module.

 The rear seat of the ship includes a full set of flight controls and multiplier scaling to allow ship movement and orientation prior to docking.